Abubutt/My100DaysOfCode/README.md

 # Day 11

-Used everythin I learned from the past 10 days to build a Blackjack capstone project.
+Used everything I learned from the past 10 days to build a Blackjack capstone project.